-Figure 6: Sample images with corresponding maps for Pose, AWS, and the final Pose+AWS model, along with maps of all fixations.
-The combined Pose+AWS map is shown with the weights from the Heads (H) state.
-Note that the maps in the Pose column are normalized for illustration purposes, but the final Pose+AWS column uses the original Pose map.
+Fig. 6.
+Sample images with corresponding maps for Head + Gaze, Saliency, and the final DWOC{PSG} model, along with maps of all fixations.
+The combined DWOC{PSG} map is shown with the weights from the Heads state.
+Note that the maps in the Head + Gaze column gives equal weights to the cues for illustration purposes, but all DWOC maps, including the DWOC{PSG} column, use the learned weights.